emlinhax/xv/README.md

 # xv
 single-header pointer/value encryption

+pros:
 - randomizes the algorithm for each variable to make analysis more difficult
 - no external dependencies required

+cons:
+- uses rand() for key generation and algorithm selection (will be replaced later)

 example:
 ```cpp